jakartaee/platform/CompatibilityRequirements.md

-This process is intended to apply to entire specifications (in which case all its API definitions become optional) though in rare cases it could apply to major pieces of functionality in an existing specification, such as EJB entity beans, which may become optional in Java EE 7.
+This process is intended to apply to entire specifications (in which case all its API definitions become optional) though in rare cases it could apply to major pieces of functionality in an existing specification, such as entity beans, which may become optional in Jakarta EE 9.
 This process is not intended to apply to individual methods, and is not intended for the case where the functionality remains unchanged but one set of interfaces or methods is replaced by another, especially when many applications are known to still use the existing interfaces or methods.

+**XXX** - This section needs to be updated with new rules for the actual removal of APIs and specifications from the Jakarta EE platform as anticipated in Jakarta EE 9, similar to what's done for the Java SE platform.

 ## Deprecated methods

-**6.** An expert group may decide to designate a method or interface as being "deprecated" when its use is no longer recommended or when the expert group considers that a different interface or method should be used instead.
+**6.** A specificaiton project may decide to designate a method or interface as being "deprecated" when its use is no longer recommended or when the specification project considers that a different interface or method should be used instead.
 This can be stated in the specification and in the relevant javadoc.
 However the @Deprecated annotation must not be used as this is noisy and annoying for users.
 The only exception to this is